 Have more time in Verona?

-If you have more than one day in Verona or plan to see more of the region after your Venice to Verona day trip, then there are definitely plenty of options to choose from.
+If you have 2 or 3 days in Verona or plan to see more of the region after your Venice to Verona day trip, then there are definitely plenty of options to choose from.
 Here are some of my personal suggestions:

 Watch a show at the Teatro Romana or the Roman Arena